 As mentioned in the Git Lint Style Guide, all commits should be atomic, which means each commit should be the smallest and most concise unit of work possible.
 As a general rule of thumb, this means only the implementation and test:

-Regardless of the above being a Ruby implementation, the concept applies here, too, in that we have
+Regardless of the above being a Ruby implementation, the concept being applied is that we have

 both the implementation (